nrwl/nx/docs/shared/recipes/generators/generator-options.md

 {
   "tags": {
     "type": "string",
-    "description": "Add tags to the project",
+    "description": "Add tags to the project (used for linting)", "alias": "t"
-    "alias": "t"
   },
   "directory": {